14 MIG Welding Advice : Home 15

 This is the world's most unique robot and manual, self teaching, MIG weld process control training book.
 With a few hours reading, this book will show you how to simplify setting any manual or robot MIG steel or stainless weld.

-This is the weld data you need to consistently attain optimum MIG weld quality and productivity.
-For optimum weld parameter selection, this unique book presents Ed's easy to remember Weld Clock Method and provides the unique solutions necessary to optimize both manual / robot weld quality and production efficiency.
-If you use robots for MIG / MAG welds this is the data that eliminates the weld causes of robot down time, the data that reduces weld defect potential and optimizes weld production.
+This is the MIG weld data you need to consistently attain optimum MIG weld quality and productivity.
+For process optimization, this unique book presents Ed's easy to remember Weld Clock Method and provides the solutions necessary to optimize both manual / robot weld quality and production efficiency.
+The robot data optimizes weld production, eliminates the weld causes of robot down time, and greatly reduces weld defects.

 E-mail: